Risk-averse learning with delayed feedback: Introduction

-Among various risk measures, CVaR is usually selected as it offers a comprehensive risk assessment by considering the tail end of the loss distribution \cite{tamar2015optimizing}.
+Unlike traditional online learning that focuses on optimizing expected outcomes, risk-averse online learning optimizes the tail of the loss distribution to mitigate catastrophic outcomes under uncertainties \cite{cardoso2019risk,greenberg2022efficient}.
+Its application includes financial investment \cite{alexander2006minimizing}, power grid management \cite{tavakoli2018cvar}, and robotics \cite{ahmadi2021risk}.
+Among various risk measures, CVaR is widely adopted, as it offers a coherent risk assessment by considering the tail end of the loss distribution \cite{tamar2015optimizing}.
 This makes CVaR particularly useful in high-stakes applications such as finance \cite{filippi2020conditional}, healthcare \cite{taymaz2020healthcare}, and autonomous systems \cite{rockafellar2000optimization}.
-Since the exact gradient of the CVaR function is generally unavailable, the zeroth-order optimization approach is used to estimate the CVaR gradient.
-The pioneering work \cite{flaxman2004online}, first applies the zeroth-order algorithm to online convex optimization by querying a single function value at each iteration, known as one-point zeroth-order optimization.
-Building on this, various approaches, including the one-point residual \cite{zhang2022new} and the multi-point zeroth-order optimization \cite{shamir2017optimal,nesterov2017random}, have been developed to enhance estimation performance.
-Specifically, the one-point residual zeroth-order optimization algorithm queries function value once at each iteration and estimates gradient using the residual between two consecutive points \cite{zhang2022new}.
-The multi-point zeroth-order algorithm queries function values under multiple perturbed actions at each iteration and estimates gradient using differences between function values queried simultaneously \cite{shamir2017optimal,nesterov2017random}.
+Additionally, risk-averse learning often assumes access only to function evaluations, making zeroth-order optimization a natural choice for estimating the CVaR gradient.
+The pioneering work \cite{flaxman2004online} applies zeroth-order algorithms to online convex optimization.
+This method evaluates the function at a single point per iteration, a procedure known as one-point zeroth-order optimization.
+Based on this, various approaches have been developed to enhance the estimation performance, including the one-point residual \cite{zhang2022new} and multi-point zeroth-order optimization \cite{shamir2017optimal,nesterov2017random}.
+Specifically, the one-point residual zeroth-order optimization algorithm queries function value once at each iteration and estimates the gradient using the residual between two consecutive points \cite{zhang2022new}.
+The multi-point zeroth-order algorithm queries function values under multiple perturbed actions at each iteration and estimates the gradient based on differences between function values queried simultaneously \cite{shamir2017optimal,nesterov2017random}.